"It's just a period," but what if it's not?

 Fibroids (benign tumour) is a non-cancerous growth in the muscular layer of the uterus, which causes heavy bleeding during menses.

-How is dysmenorrhea treated?
+How is dysmenorrhoea treated?

 Treatment for dysmenorrhea largely depends on the type of dysmenorrhea you have and the severity of your condition.
 Some common treatment modalities include: